A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: DISTRIBUTION GRID EQUIPMENT IMPACTS

-Another popular cause for storage system failure is an indirect one where the wildfire cause transmission faults which indirectly impact the PV resources \cite{nerc_bat1}.
-The most leading cause for BESS failures is fire based \cite{epri_wiki}.
-Fig.~\ref{fig:bess1} shows the increase in BESS related events increase in recent years.
-This is not surprising since the BESS had a tremendous growth in recent years and from Fig.~\ref{fig:bess2}, we can observe that the BESS events are often observed when their age between 0 and 3 years.
-Another useful statistic is shown to be that as the system age increases, the number of events reduces \cite{epri_wiki}.
+Another common cause for storage system failure is an indirect one: wildfire-caused transmission faults \cite{nerc_bat1}.
+Fires are the leading cause of BESS failures \cite{epri_wiki}.
+Fig.~\ref{fig:bess1} shows the increase in BESS-related events increase in recent years.
+This is not surprising, because BESS deployment has grown tremendously in recent years.
+From Fig.~\ref{fig:bess2}, we can observe that the BESS events are often observed when their age between 0 and 3 years.
+Another useful statistic is that as the system age increases, the number of events reduces \cite{epri_wiki}.
 More than 50\% of BESS failures occur within the initial two years of operation.
-5-50 MWh BESS account for over half of total failure events globally \cite{tdworld_bat}.
+5--50 MWh BESS account for over half of total failure events globally \cite{tdworld_bat}.
 48\% of failures have been linked to solar-plus-storage projects \cite{tdworld_bat}.
-In addition, some locations subjected to rapid temperature variations such as in the mountains can experience dewing leading to damage within the ESS located outdoors if not well-controlled \cite{nfpa_bat1}.
+In addition, some locations subjected to rapid temperature variations such as in the mountains can experience dewing leading to damage within the BESS located outdoors if not well controlled \cite{nfpa_bat1}.

 \textbf{Existing Methods to Measure the Impacts}: The existing method to measure the impact of extreme temperatures on BESS are through battery management systems (BMS).
-BMS monitors the temperature of different cells in a battery bank, coolant intake/output temperature, state of the battery, etc. \cite{bhatt2019experimental} presents how different temperatures impact the performance parameters of a battery with a testbed.
-Extreme and unexpected change in temperatures can cause sub zero temperatures which are shown to impact the capacity loss \cite{vidal2019xev}.
+BMS monitors the temperature of different cells in a battery bank, coolant intake and output temperature, state of the battery, etc. Ref. \cite{bhatt2019experimental} presents how different temperatures affect the performance parameters of a battery with a testbed.
+Sub-zero temperatures are shown to cause capacity loss \cite{vidal2019xev}.

 \textbf{Existing Methods to Mitigate the Impacts}: Some ways to mitigate the impacts are as follows \cite{tdworld_bat}.
-1) Ensuring sufficient spacing between battery modules is critical as radiant heat impact from adjacent equipment and their failure can cause cascading failures, 2) Carefully selecting the right type of battery for BESS depending on the local climate, 3) Creating spacing standards for BESS units, and 4) Involving OEMs throughout the entire BESS project lifecycle.
+1) Ensuring sufficient spacing between battery modules is critical as radiant heat impact from adjacent equipment and their failure can cause cascading failures.
+2) Carefully selecting the right type of battery for BESS depending on the local climate.
+3) Creating spacing standards for BESS units. and 4) Involving OEMs throughout the entire BESS project life cycle.